hackclub/winter/currymuncherhp.md

 ## Plan

 First I would take the GMMK kit and assemble it into a frame.
 I may also take some foam pieces that I have laying around to insert it in the frame so the acoustics sound better.
 Then I would take the Akko switches and inserting them into the board.
 I would then take the set of keycaps and place them accordingly on the board.
+After that I would magnetically attach the padded wrist rest to the bottom of the keyboard.

 ## Budget